How to cook and prepare gammon and ham

-To some, snaffling a cold cut of ham from the fridge is one of the high points of the festive season - even a simply boiled joint is majestic in its hefty pink stature.
-Once glazed and studded in decorative cloves you have a real feast on your hands.
+To some, snaffling a cold cut of ham from the fridge is one of the high points of the festive season.
+Once glazed and studded with decorative cloves, you have a real feast on your hands.
 And the best bit is that it just keeps on giving – even a small ham joint will keep a household in sandwiches for up to five days.
 There's a reason this cola ham with maple glaze is one of our most popular recipes at Christmas time.

-A gammon isn’t just for Christmas, either – it’s good investment all year round, from picnic season, to birthday parties and New Year’s Eve.
+A gammon isn’t just for Christmas, either – it’s a good investment all year round, from picnic season to birthday parties and New Year’s Eve.
 Follow our guide on how to cook gammon steaks plus our ideas for top 10 gammon glazes and watch the masses flock.
 Also check out our extensive collection of Christmas ham recipes for more flavour-packed ideas.

 Both gammon and ham are cuts from the hind legs of a pig.
-Gammon is sold raw and ham is ready-to-eat.
-Gammon has been cured in the same way as bacon whereas ham has been dry-cured or cooked.
-Once you've cooked your gammon, you can call it ham.
+Gammon is sold raw and ham is sold ready-to-eat.
+Gammon has been cured in the same way as bacon, whereas ham has been dry-cured or cooked.
+Once you've cooked your gammon, it's then called ham.

 How to prepare a gammon joint